 While the plans were quite specific, the museum builders were often skeptical that wood could be convinced to bend and twist in the way the instructions suggested.
 These were exciting times, as wood popped and groaned under the stresses of assembly, but the plans proved to be accurate and the boat came together as promised.

-Two Marine grade plywood panels were scarfed (joined together) to form the boat bottom.
+Below: Two Marine-grade plywood panels were scarfed (joined together) to form the boat bottom.
 The plans (foreground) then called for lengthwise oak supports to be added and seats fitted.
 Paint colors depended on what was available in the shop, resulting in white sides, red bottom and trim and gray seats and bottom interior.
 The interior wood was rubbed with preservative.

 With the wood work, painting and engine testing complete after about a year of once-a-week sessions, the boat was ready to launch.
 An unseasonably warm day in January provided the opportunity.
 The boat was successfully rowed away from the launch dock.
 After some fiddling with the outboard by Abe Spergel, the engine purred into action for a tour around the Susquehanna Flats around Concord Point Lighthouse and Tydings Park.
 With no water leaks evident and the boat safely back at the dock, the crew declared the project to be a grand success.